Skip navigation

 Where do cyclists go once the raised bike lanes end at either north of Davis or south of Savage/ Sawmill Valley?

 North of Davis, on Yonge, cyclists will continue travelling along the curbside.
 Along Yonge, south of Savage / Sawmill Valley, cyclists will continue travelling on the paved shoulder.
-For more information on cycling in York Region, please go to york.ca/cycling.
+For more information on cycling in York Region, please go to york.ca/recreation/cycling.

 Contacts